PhilipSCA/philanderson-co-uk/john/learning/geography.md

 ### random terms
-Optimum population - the standard of living being maintained because the resources can be used to their best advantage Wind sheer - difference in wind speeds
+Optimum population - the standard of living being maintained because the resources can be used to their best advantage Wind shear - difference in wind speeds
 Coriolis effect - winds curving because of Earth's rotation Elliptical orbit - oval shaped orbit of Sun from Earth Precession - Earth's axis wobbles like a spinning top